appsdesh/sharedsignals/openid-caep-interoperability-profile-1_0.md

 : A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP credential-change event

+Device Compliance Change
+: A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP device-compliance-change event

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL